 - 1. If not done already, unzip the RT1060 SDK.
 The eIQ source files will be used in the next steps. - 2.
-In MCUXpresso IDE, right click on the source directtyr in the Project Explorer window and select Utilities->Open directory browser here
+In MCUXpresso IDE, open the directory location of the project by right click on the project name and selecting Properties.